-New students must submit an Application for Admission form and submit a \$25 non-refundable application fee at the time of application.
+BMCC accepts applications on a continuing basis.
+New, returning and transfer students must submit an Application for Admission form and a \$25 non-refundable application fee at the time of application.
 Applications will not be processed without the fee.
-The application DEADLINE is the Friday at 5pm two weeks prior to the beginning of the term.
+Application deadlines for the 2014-15 academic year are: